data7expressions/py-expression/README.md

+# Description
+Py-expression is an extensible expression evaluator and parser.
+Besides the operators, functions, variables, objects and arrays that are supported; it is possible to extend it with your own functions, operators, etc.

+# Features

+- Parse and evaluate
+    - Arithmetic operators
+    - assignment operators
+    - comparison operators
+    - Logical operators
+    - Bitwise Operators
+    - Variables
+    - Constants
+    - Functions
+    - Objects
+    - Arrayas
+    - Enums
+- Simplify math operations where operands are constant
+- It allows to extend the model by adding or overwriting operators, functions and enums
+- Supports multiline expressions using the semicolon character to separate them
+- The evaluation receives the context where the variables will be read, written, and created.
+This context must be a dictionary or a class derived from a dictionary
+- When parsing a string that contains expression, an expression object is returned, which can be reused to evolve the expression with different contexts, in this way the performance is notably improved.
+- You can create a new expression object using expression objects and combining them with operators

+# Use

-# Parser
+## Parser

-Parser is the main class of the library that contains the methods to parse, evaluate and simplify mathematical expressions.
+Parser is the main class of the library that contains the methods to parse, evaluate, get info of expression, etc .
 In order to use the library you need to create an instance of this class:

 ```python
 from py_expression.core import Parser
 parser = Parser()
 ```

 ## Parse

 ```python
 from py_expression.core import Parser
 parser = Parser()
 operand =parser.parse('a+4')
 ```